ShubhamKapopara/Employee-Attrition-Workforce-Analytics/README.md

-# HR Analytics Portfolio Project
+# Employee Attrition & Workforce Analytics

 Explore a comprehensive HR Analytics portfolio showcasing data analysis and visualization skills, featuring dashboards in Power BI, Excel, and Tableau, along with SQL queries for deeper insights.
 This project provides a holistic view of expertise in HR analytics, data visualization, and database management, offering valuable insights into workforce assessment, attrition analysis, and employee demographics.